-- 6.1 The Licensing Act 2003 was described by the Government at the time as "light touch" but as Baroness Blackstone stated in the Lords at the time of the second reading (26 Nov 2002) "Local residents and businesses as well as expert bodies, will have the power to request that the licensing authority review existing licences where problems arise.
-Such a review could result in the modification of the licence, its suspension, or ultimately, revocation." - 6.2 The Home Office has issued guidance under Section 182 of the Licensing Act 2003 in relation to reviews and that is contained in Appendix 8.
+6.1 The Licensing Act 2003 was described by the Government at the time as "light touch" but as Baroness Blackstone stated in the Lords at the time of the second reading (26 Nov 2002) "Local residents and businesses as well as expert bodies, will have the power to request that the licensing authority review existing licences where problems arise.
+Such a review could result in the modification of the licence, its suspension, or ultimately, revocation."

+- 6.2 The Home Office has issued guidance under Section 182 of the Licensing Act 2003 in relation to reviews and that is contained in Appendix 6.
 It is available on the Government's website, www.homeoffice.gov.uk.
-It was last revised in April 2018. - 6.3 Members are particularly asked to note the comments in relation Crime and Disorder.
+It was last revised in December 2022. - 6.3 Members are particularly asked to note the comments in relation Crime and Disorder.
 In particular the home office advice is that "The role of the licensing authority when determining such a review is not therefore to establish the guilt or innocence of any individual but to ensure that the crime prevention objective is promoted." - 6.4 In relation to its advice on representations the home office has also advised that "there is no requirement for an interested party or responsible authority to produce a recorded history of problems at a premises to support their representations."
 It has also issued revised guidance about Crime and Disorder.
-See Appendix 9. - 6.5 Members should also note the Council's Licensing Policy in relation to Crime and Disorder, the relevant parts of which are contained in Appendix 10. - 6.6 In most premises existing legislation will provide adequately for the safety of the public or club members and guests.
-However, where this is not the case, consideration might be given to the conditions as set out in home office guidance.
-This is detailed in Appendix 11. - 6.7 Guidance Issued by the Home Office concerning Public Nuisance Appendix 12. - 6.8 London Borough of Tower Hamlets Policy in relation to the prevention of Public Nuisance Appendix 13 - 6.9 In relation to the prevention of Public Safety the Home Office advises Licensing Authorities under article 43 of the Regulatory Reform (Fire Safety) Order 2005 any conditions imposed by the licensing authority that relate to any requirements or prohibitions that are or could be imposed by the Order have no effect and should therefore not seek to impose fire safety conditions where the Order applies.

-- 6.10 The Home Office has advised that in relation to reviews "Where authorised persons and responsible authorities have concerns about problems identified at premises, it is good practice for them to give licence holders early warning of their concerns and the need for improvement, and where possible they should advise the licence or certificate holder of the steps they need to take to address those concerns.
+See Appendix 7. - 6.5 Members should also note the Council's Licensing Policy in relation to Crime and Disorder, the relevant parts of which are contained in Appendix 8. - 6.6 Guidance Issued by the Home Office concerning Protection of children from Harm Appendix 9. - 6.7 London Borough of Tower Hamlets Policy in relation to the Protection of Children from Harm Appendix 10. - 6.8 The Home Office has advised that in relation to reviews "Where authorised persons and responsible authorities have concerns about problems identified at premises, it is good practice for them to give licence holders early warning of their concerns and the need for improvement, and where possible they should advise the licence or certificate holder of the steps they need to take to address those concerns.
 A failure by the holder to respond to such warnings is expected to lead to a decision to apply for a review.
-Co-operation at a local level in promoting the licensing objectives should be encouraged and reviews should not be used to undermine this co-operation." - 6.11 An interested party or a responsible authority can trigger a review at any time, but the grounds must be relevant to the licensing objectives.
+Co-operation at a local level in promoting the licensing objectives should be encouraged and reviews should not be used to undermine this co-operation." - 6.9 An interested party or a responsible authority can trigger a review at any time, but the grounds must be relevant to the licensing objectives.
 The form of the application, and the advertisement of the review are the subject of regulations (The Licensing Act 2003 (Premises Licences and Club Premises Certificate) Regulations 2005).
 In addition, the licensing authority has to satisfy itself of certain matters in relation to the Licensing Act 2003.
 The Licensing & Safety Team Leader is the delegated officer who deals with this on behalf of the Licensing Authority.
-All the matters stated in 5.0 were considered before any representations were accepted for inclusion in this report. - 6.12 The Licensing Act 2003 requires that the Licensing Authority satisfies itself that it should reject the grounds for a review because: - The ground is not relevant to one or more of the licensing objectives - In the case of an application by a local resident that the application is frivolous, vexatious or repetitious.
+All the matters stated in 5.0 were considered before any representations were accepted for inclusion in this report.

+- 6.10 The Licensing Act 2003 requires that the Licensing Authority satisfies itself that it should reject the grounds for a review because: - The ground is not relevant to one or more of the licensing objectives - In the case of an application by a local resident that the application is frivolous, vexatious or repetitious.